TylerSeanRau/environment/README.md

 ## prepare:

-A lot of times you'll need to install neovim from source
+A lot of times you'll need to install neovim from source(v0.7.2 is prefered by me right now)

 ```sh
 git clone https://github.com/neovim/neovim